Palette as a Mood-setter: All color, no wordsApr.12.2016

 Lenders: Memorable experiences give you more fulfillment in your life, a richer life.
 It makes you a better person.
 A memorable experience for me is something where a lot of attention has gone into how to create the event, how to select the material.
 Not everything that we go through is a memorable experience.
 When you look back, some people spend a lot of time and money on food products and on beverage products and on travel.
 But when the event is over, the experience of actually having it is gone, so what you have is the memories.
 I feel that’s an infinite reservoir of making you feel good about things.

-Tealeaves: Can you talk about how you lead your team to use color as an influencer in these experiences?
+TEALEAVES: Can you talk about how you lead your team to use color as an influence in these experiences?

 Lenders: We really get to understand and know each individual brand personality.
 There are customers that go from one brand to another, depending on the mood and depending on the occasion.
 So if you’re in a party mood, you choose a W Hotel which has a strong bar scene.
 Hip with a great music program.
 If you want something calming and sophisticated you may want to go to a St. Regis Hotel, where we look to create bespoke restaurants.
 Conversely, placing a W Bar in The St. Regis would clash; we need to understand the brand personality first to see that.